MPK: A Compiler and Runtime for Mega-Kernelizing Tensor Programs: The Compiler

-As an example, predecessor-set fusion fuses events $e_4$, $e_{5}$, $e_6$, and $e_7$ in \Cref{fig:compiler_workflow}(c) into a single new event ($e_4$ in the new \graph) as all these events depend on tasks $A_1$ and $A_2$.
+For example, predecessor-set fusion merges events $e_4$, $e_5$, $e_6$, and $e_7$ in \Cref{fig:compiler_workflow}(c) into a single event, $e_4$ in the new \graph, because all four events depend on tasks $A_1$ and $A_2$.

-A core challenge \Sys must address is representing dependencies between tasks and events.
+A core challenge \Sys must address is representing dependencies between tasks and events efficiently.
 Because \Sys executes tasks and updates events in parallel across SMs, the runtime requires a {\em uniform} and {\em cheap} representation that avoids costly indirect indexing.
 Two challenges arise.
 First, a task may depend on and trigger an arbitrary number of events.
 A straightforward approach to representing tasks is reserving space for the maximum number of dependent and triggering events per task.
 However, this approach leads to significant memory overhead.
 Second, after event fusion, an event may trigger an arbitrary number of tasks.
-Representing these outgoing edges by allocating space for the maximum fan-out per event is also expensive. \Sys introduces two techniques to address these challenges: \graph normalization and linearization.
+Representing these outgoing edges by allocating space for the maximum fan-out per event is also expensive. \Sys addresses these challenges using two techniques: \graph normalization and \graph linearization.

+\paragraph{\graph normalization.} Normalization bounds the dependency metadata stored for each task.
+When every task depends on and triggers at most one event, each task descriptor needs to store only one dependent-event identifier and one triggering-event identifier, rather than variable-length lists. \Sys achieves this property through the two rewrites shown in \Cref{fig:rewrites}, which transform an input \graph into a functionally equivalent form in which each task has at most one dependent event and at most one triggering event.

-\paragraph{\graph normalization.} \Sys addresses the first challenge through \graph normalization, which transforms an input \graph into functionally a equivalent form where each task has at most {\em one} dependent event and {\em one} triggering event. \graph normalization is achieved by performing two types of transformations to reduce the maximum fan-in and fan-out of each task to at most one.
-First, when a task $T_0$ triggers multiple events $e_1,...,e_k$ in an input \graph, \sys transforms the \graph by introducing a new event $e'$ and $k$ empty new tasks $T_1,...,T_k$, each performing no computation and depending on $e'$.
-After this transformation, task $t_0$ triggers only $e'$, and each newly introduced task $T_i$ triggers exactly one of the original event $e_i$, as shown in \Cref{fig:rewrite_1}.
-This transformation ensures that every task has exactly one {\em triggering} event. \Cref{fig:compiler_workflow}(e) shows how \sys applies this transformation to reduce the number of triggering events for $A_1$ and $A_2$ to one.
+First, when a task $T_0$ triggers multiple events $e_1,\ldots,e_k$, \sys introduces a new event $e'$ and $k$ empty tasks $T_1,\ldots,T_k$, each of which performs no computation and depends on $e'$.
+After this transformation, $T_0$ triggers only $e'$, and each newly introduced task $T_i$ triggers exactly one of the original events $e_i$, as shown in \Cref{fig:rewrite_1}.
+This transformation ensures that every task has at most one {\em triggering} event. \Cref{fig:compiler_workflow}(e) shows how \sys applies this transformation to reduce the number of triggering events for $A_1$ and $A_2$ to one.